Menelik II's conquests: Expansion into Ogaden

-After conquering the city of Harar in 1887, Menelik announced a programme of ambitious expansions and colonialism to the European powers in 1891.
+After conquering the city of Harar in 1887, Menelik announced a program of ambitious expansions and colonialism to the European powers in 1891.
 This marked the start of a tentative yet violent invasion into the Ogaden.
 The emperor coveted not only Harar, but the cities of Zeila and Hargeisa – along with other great regions belonging to the Somalis.
 In the first phase of invasion, Menelik dispatched troops on frequent raids that terrorized the region.
-Indiscriminate killing and looting was commonplace before the raiding soldiers returned to their bases with stolen livestock.
+Indiscriminate killing and looting were commonplace before the raiding soldiers returned to their bases with stolen livestock.
 Repeatedly between 1890 and 1900, Ethiopian raiding parties into the Ogaden caused devastation.
-The large scale importations of European arms completely upset the balance of power between the Somalis and the Ethiopian Empire, whereas the colonial powers from Europe blocked Somalis from receiving any type of firearms.
+The large-scale importations of European arms completely upset the balance of power between the Somalis and the Ethiopian Empire, whereas the colonial powers from Europe blocked Somalis from receiving any type of firearms.

 Many of the Somali clans in British Somaliland, such as those belonging to the Isaaq, signed protection treaties with the British in response to these invasions, which dictated the protection of Somali rights and the maintenance of their independence.
-In 1897, in order to appease Menelik's expansionist policy, Britain ceded almost half of the British Somaliland protectorate to Ethiopia in the Anglo-Ethiopian Treaty of 1897.
+In 1897, to appease Menelik's expansionist policy, Britain ceded almost half of the British Somaliland protectorate to Ethiopia in the Anglo-Ethiopian Treaty of 1897.
 This was reportedly done in exchange for the emperor's help against raids by Somali clans.
 Ethiopian authorities have since then based their claims to the Ogaden upon the 1897 treaty and the exchange of letters which followed it.
 The 1897 treaty was legally void because it presumed an authority which the Somalis had never accorded to Great Britain, as agreements that had been signed between the British and Somali had been to protect lands.

+The cover of French magazine Le Petit Journal, titled "Abyssinian chief carrying out a razzia" (1908).